 Anyone who wants to take out a loan and is concerned with the conditions for granting a loan usually comes across the proof of income.
 But apart from the normal payroll accounting, what is actually regarded as such a proof of income?
 And why is it so important for the bank granting the loan?

 Anyone who takes out a loan and reads through the generally applicable conditions for granting a loan before applying for it will come across the point of “proof of regular income” or a corresponding proof of income.
 But what does this mean exactly?
-What does proof of income actually mean for banks and financial institutions?
+What does proof of income actually mean for banks and financial institutions like OneWord?
 This is a question that can be answered in just as many different ways due to the different types of credit.

 While micro-loans and mini-loans may not require you to submit extensive documentation on your financial situation, the situation is different for most loans.
 Like credit checks, proof of income is an essential aspect for banks and credit institutions.
 Landlords, insurance companies, mobile phone providers and other prospective partners also inquire about your income before signing a contract.
 Even if this is not to your liking: without the necessary documents, many providers will refuse you services.
 Especially in the credit market there is often no way around sending proof of income.